Lephar/Kernel/README.md

 Congratulations!
 You have configured, built and installed your own kernel.
 You are now ready to build your own kernel modules.

 ### Distro-Patched Stable-Branch Setup
-Instead of Linus' mainline branch, you can acquire [Greg Kroah-Hartman's stable-branch mirror](https://github.com/gregkh/linux).
+Instead of Linus' mainline-branch, you can acquire [Greg Kroah-Hartman's stable-branch mirror](https://github.com/gregkh/linux).
 This branch has minor version tags which gets the security updates on top of mainline-branch.

 Better yet, you can get to your distro's kernel repository, which are usually based on stable-branch kernel.
 These branches get distro-specific patches optimized to your distro's use case, on top of official security updates.
 This setup will offer more security and more compatibility with your current system.
 We will use latest release tag of [Arch Linux kernel sources, with patches](https://github.com/archlinux/linux).